Avg: 3.3 from 13 votes

 P7: Be VERY CAREFUL starting up the next pitch as there are several LARGE and LOOSE death blocks.
 Easily avoided, just watch what you pull on.
 Climb this left side of the ridge back up to and on the ridge proper.
 Continue up to a semi-hanging belay on the right.
 Search for the best crack on the right.

-P8: Climb up the ridge, trending right till you're almost in a chimney with the dropoff just on the right.
+P8: Climb up the ridge, trending right till you're almost in a chimney with the drop-off just on the right.
 Place an excellent small cam in a semi-hidden crack and climb straight up the face with an exciting mantel to the ridge.
-2 pins to belay from, one is 10' above the first.
+2 new rap-ring anchors have been added to avoid the older far apart pins.
+(45m)

 P9 original route?: Trend hard right and up a grey wall with jug holds to gain the scree ledge.
 I didn't climb this, so not 100% sure about the desc.